judithguitart/Multi-omics-analysis/README.md

 ### 2.2 Abundance and Diversity Data Processing with Microeco
 Taxonomy reports generated with kraken2 in a mpa-style format are used to generate abundance and taxonomy tables required for Microeco input.
-Here, there is a summary of the main functions of Microeco, including rarefaction (complete output uploaded in *microeco_rarefaction_ed.doc*):
+Here, there is a summary of the main functions of Microeco, including rarefaction (complete output uploaded in *microeco_rarefaction_ed.docx*):

 ```
 # In R: